 May God “make you worthy of His calling and by His power accomplish every good thing you decide to do and every work of faith, so as to glorify the name of our Lord Jesus among you, and you in Him, according to the love of our God and Lord Jesus Christ” (2 Thess 1:11-12).

 No doing wrong

 Many of the people of the world rightly accuse and gloat when the media points to another christian has slipped, floundered and fallen to fleshly lusts.
 Yet, there are 2.4 billion people classified as Christian and the vast majority walk worthy of the Lord (Col 1:10).
-In order for a Christian congregation to fulfill its destiny and purpose to be to the praise of God’s glory (Eph 1:11-14), church discipline must be upheld.
+In order for a congregation of saints to fulfill its destiny and purpose to be to the praise of God’s glory (Eph 1:11-14), church discipline must be upheld.

 In his letter to the Corinthians, Paul tells the Christian congregation they have no jurisdiction over pagans and have no business judging them.
 God does.
 But, we are to judge and discipline anyone in our fellowship who claims to be a brother or sister in the Lord but lives in malignant sin.

 In my letter I wrote you not to mix with those who live in sexual sin.
 I didn’t mean you should altogether keep away from people who live in sexual sin in this world, from those who are greedy, who rob or worship idols; then you would have to get out of this world.
 But now I write you: Don’t mix with anyone who calls himself a Christian but lives in sexual sin or is greedy, worships idols, slanders, gets drunk, or robs.
 Don’t even eat with such a person.

 Is it my business to judge those who are outside the church?
 God judges those who are outside.
 Shouldn’t you judge those are inside the church?
 Put the wicked man away from you.
 1 Corinthians 5:9-13 AAT